Board of Directors

 After moving to Indianapolis, she obtained a degree in Literature and Language from Indiana University and was named the school’s Cavanaugh Scholar.
-Jennifer remained very active in tennis after the tour, working primarily in junior development, and she has served as CITA Wightman Cup Coach, Midwest Sectional Coach, USTA Area Training Center Administrator and Coach, and as a mentor to several aspiring players.
-She currently serves on the USTA Midwest Collegiate Varsity Tennis sub-committee, and she coordinates and develops special programs for Five Seasons Family Sports Club in Indianapolis.
+Jennifer remained very active in tennis after tour life, working primarily in junior development, and she has served as CITA Wightman Cup Coach, Midwest Sectional Coach, USTA Area Training Center Administrator and Coach, and as a mentor to several aspiring players.
+She currently serves on the USTA Midwest Collegiate Varsity Tennis sub-committee.
 Jennifer was named the Intercollegiate Tennis Association and USTA Collegiate Varsity National Volunteer of the Year in 2012 for her work promoting college tennis play at every level.
 She is a passionate supporter of the Indianapolis Community Tennis Program founded by Barbara Wynne.
-It is in this same spirit of community service and providing opportunity for kids of all backgrounds and ability levels through tennis that she is proud to serve on the Entouraj for Kids Board of Directors.
+It is in this same spirit of community service and providing opportunity for kids of all backgrounds and ability levels through tennis that she is proud to serve on the EntouRaj board of directors.

 Jonathan Scott – Secretary

 Jonathan Scott is digital and social media communications manager at Eli Lilly and Company.
-Previously, he originated the role of digital media manager at Indianapolis Monthly magazine in 2011.
-Jon is a writer for TENNIS.com, penning the Daily Spin column multiple times each week, and also moonlights at TENNIS magazine, most recently writing three features for its annual Heroes issue.
-He has covered many U.S. Open, Western & Southern Open, PowerShares Series, EntouRaj for Kids, and more tennis events.
+Previously, he originated the role of digital media manager at Indianapolis Monthly magazine.
+Jon is a writer for TENNIS.com and also moonlights at TENNIS magazine, most recently writing feature stories for its annual Heroes issue.
+He has covered many sports and entertainment events, including the U.S. Open, Western & Southern Open, PowerShares Series, World Tennis Day and more.

 Jon served as social media and website committee chair at USTA Midwest from 2012 through 2014.
 In 2012 and 2013, he led IndyTennis, the city’s nonprofit LGBT tennis organization, serving as president and Indy Classic tournament director.
 The group donated $7,500 over those two years to charity partner Indiana AIDS Fund, raising funds for HIV prevention and education.
-He was active with IndyTennis before that as an at-large board member (2010) and as secretary (2011), and he currently serves as the group’s social media chair.
+He was active with IndyTennis before that as an at-large board member (2010) and as secretary (2011).
 He was named USTA Midwest Volunteer of the Month in August 2012.

 Jon loves volunteering and is an avid USTA league player.
 As one who took up tennis at age 15 and received a racquet donated to his high-school team, he relishes the opportunity to make a difference in student-athletes’ lives through EntouRaj.
-Jon and his fiance, Josh, live in downtown Indianapolis with their two dogs.
+Jon and his fiance, Josh, live with their dogs in downtown Indianapolis.